christiancannata/agrispesa/wp-content/plugins/permalink-manager-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.8.2 =
+* Enhancement – Compatibility version: WordPress 6.6 and WooCommerce 9.1

 = 1.0.8.1 =
-* Fix - fix issue with WooCommerce redirect to the right product page
+* Fix – fix issue with WooCommerce redirect to the right product page
-* Enhancement - Compatibility version: WordPress 6.2 and WooCommerce 7.8
+* Enhancement – Compatibility version: WordPress 6.2 and WooCommerce 7.8
-* Enhancement - WooCommerce High-Performance Order Storage support enable
+* Enhancement – WooCommerce High-Performance Order Storage support enable

 = 1.0.8 =
-* Enhancement - Compatibility version: WordPress 6.1 and WooCommerce 7.1
+* Enhancement – Compatibility version: WordPress 6.1 and WooCommerce 7.1
-* Enhancement - Compatibility with Elementor PRO
+* Enhancement – Compatibility with Elementor PRO
-* Fix - correct processing of WooCommerce redirect to the right product page
+* Fix – correct processing of WooCommerce redirect to the right product page

 = 1.0.7.6 =
-* Enhancement - Compatibility version: Wordpress 5.9 and WooCommerce 6.2
+* Enhancement – Compatibility version: Wordpress 5.9 and WooCommerce 6.2
-* Fix - Compatibility with latest version of Advanced AJAX Product Filters
+* Fix – Compatibility with latest version of Advanced AJAX Product Filters

 = 1.0.7.5 =
-* Enhancement - Compatibility version: WooCommerce 5.6
+* Enhancement – Compatibility version: WooCommerce 5.6

 = 1.0.7.4 =
-* Enhancement - Compatibility version: Wordpress 5.8 and WooCommerce 5.5
+* Enhancement – Compatibility version: Wordpress 5.8 and WooCommerce 5.5

 = 1.0.7.3 =
-* Enhancement - Compatibility version: WooCommerce 5.4
+* Enhancement – Compatibility version: WooCommerce 5.4

 = 1.0.7.1 =
-* Enhancement - Compatibility version: Wordpress 5.7.2 and WooCommerce 5.3
+* Enhancement – Compatibility version: Wordpress 5.7.2 and WooCommerce 5.3
-* Fix - Link in admin area
+* Fix – Link in admin area
-* Fix - Compatibility with SEO plugins
+* Fix – Compatibility with SEO plugins

 = 1.0.7.1 =
-* Enhancement - Compatibility version: Wordpress 5.7 and WooCommerce 5.1
+* Enhancement – Compatibility version: Wordpress 5.7 and WooCommerce 5.1

 = 1.0.7 =
-* Fix - don't redirect when it is preview
+* Fix – don't redirect when it is preview
-* Fix - core prefix fixed when product is set to Default
+* Fix – core prefix fixed when product is set to Default
 * Adding WC version

 = 1.0.6 =
-* Enhancement - Option to translate Prefix with WPML and Polylang
+* Enhancement – Option to translate Prefix with WPML and Polylang
-* Fix - Admin product's filters by category wasn't working
+* Fix – Admin product's filters by category wasn't working
-* Fix - Cleaning product permalink option when plugin's product rewrite is off
+* Fix – Cleaning product permalink option when plugin's product rewrite is off

 = 1.0.5 =
-* Enhancement - Option to add Prefix to the WooCommerce breadcrumbs
+* Enhancement – Option to add Prefix to the WooCommerce breadcrumbs

 = 1.0.4 =
-* Fix - Notice when prefix is empty.
+* Fix – Notice when prefix is empty.

 = 1.0.3 =
-* Fix - Product attribute base is saving again and can be configured
+* Fix – Product attribute base is saving again and can be configured
-* Enhancement - Prefix option is added
+* Enhancement – Prefix option is added

 = 1.0.2 =
 * Settings link to the Plugins page